 Dianne Bystrom, director

-Bystrom is a co-author, co-editor and contributor to 15 books—including Communication in the 2008 U.S. Election: Digital Natives Elect a President (2011); Cracking the Highest Glass Ceiling: A Global Comparison of Women's Campaigns for Executive Office (2010); Gender and Elections (2009 and 2006); Legislative Women: Getting Elected, Getting Ahead (2008); Communicating Politics (2005); Gender and Candidate Communication (2004); The Handbook of Political Communication Research (2004); The Millennium Election (2003); Anticipating Madam President (2003); Women Transforming Congress (2002); The Electronic Election (1999); and The Lynching of Language: Gender, Politics, and Power in the Hill-Thomas Hearings (1996)—and has written journal articles on women and politics and youth voters.
+Bystrom is a contributor, co-author or co-editor of 19 books—including alieNATION: The Divide and Conquer Election of 2012 (2014);Media Disparity: A Gender Battleground (2013); Women & Executive Office: Pathways and Performance (2013); Communication in the 2008 U.S. Election: Digital Natives Elect a President (2011); Cracking the Highest Glass Ceiling: A Global Comparison of Women's Campaigns for Executive Office (2010); Gender and Elections (2014, 2009 and 2006); Legislative Women: Getting Elected, Getting Ahead (2008); Communicating Politics (2005); Gender and Candidate Communication (2004); Anticipating Madam President (2003); and Women Transforming Congress (2002) – and has written journal articles on women and politics, youth voters and the Iowa caucus.

-In addition to directing the center, Bystrom teaches courses on leadership, women and politics, and political campaigns for Women’s Studies, Political Science and Speech Communication as an adjunct assistant professor of political science.
+In addition to directing the Catt Center, Bystrom teaches courses on leadership, women and politics, and political campaigns.
+She established Iowa State’s interdisciplinary undergraduate leadership studies program, which is coordinated by the center.
 Before joining Iowa State in July 1996, she worked for 17 years at the University of Oklahoma in public relations, higher education administration and political communication.

 Kristine Perkins, public relations/student programs coordinator